The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Skull (F. & S. II.159) (signed) is estimated to be worth between £12,000 and £18,000.
-This screenprint, created in 1976, has shown consistent value growth, with an average annual growth rate of 5%.
-This work has an auction history of four sales since its entry to the market in October 2012.
-In the last five years, the hammer price has ranged from £5,881 in November 2017 to £13,764 in March 2021.
+The value of Andy Warhol’s Skull (F. & S. II.159) is estimated to be worth between £11,500 and £17,000.
+This signed screenprint, created in 1976, has an auction history of four total sales since its entry to the market in October 2012.
+Over the past five years, the hammer price has remained consistent, with an average annual growth rate of -1%.
 The edition size of this artwork is limited to 50.

 Meaning & Analysis